 Turkiye Archaic Period

-The Seven Sages of the Ancient World are:
+*The Seven Sages of the Ancient World:*

 1. Solon of Athens